enjoy-digital/litex/doc/Soft-CPU.md

 ## RISC-V - [`minerva`](https://github.com/enjoy-digital/litex/tree/master/litex/soc/cores/cpu/minerva)

-The Minerva is a CPU core that currently implements the RISC-V RV32I instruction set and its microarchitecture is described in plain Python code using the [nMigen toolbox](https://github.com/m-labs/nmigen).
+The Minerva is a CPU core that currently implements the RISC-V RV32I instruction set with its microarchitecture described in plain Python code using the [nMigen toolbox](https://github.com/m-labs/nmigen).

 ### CPU Variants